 tell your landlord the level of repair that you would find acceptable

 Give your landlord a reasonable deadline to respond to your letter.
-Keep chasing up your landlord if they don't respond to your emails or letters.

 Contact the council's private renting team